See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 1. Complete a self-review of the course using the OSCQR rubric.

-o For experienced online faculty, the course is either approved or are suspended pending recommendations.
-The review process can complete here.
+4. The self-review is reviewed by a CTL instructional designer or authorized peer reviewer.
+For experienced online faculty, the course is either approved or are suspended pending recommendations.
+The review process can be considered complete at this point.

-5. A peer reviewer (another Southeast faculty who teaches online regularly) who evaluates course elements using the OSCQR rubric, provides feedback, and either approves the course or suspends it pending revision.
+6. A peer reviewer (another Southeast faculty who teaches online regularly) evaluates course elements using the OSCQR rubric, provides feedback, and either approves the course or suspends it pending revision.

 In the event a course doesn’t meet standards on the initial review, the faculty member and an instructional designer will work to find changes so the course does meet.
 The process is intended to be iterative and recursive.